-If you believe there's an error on a death certificate, you can apply to have it corrected.
+If there's an error on a death certificate, you can apply to have it corrected.

 What we need from you